 "Air-gapping" a system (i.e., never connecting it to the Internet nor to any other network) does not automatically protect it.
-Before each election, election administrators must transfer a ballot definition into the voting machine by inserting a ballot definition cartridge that was programmed on election-administration computers that may have been connected previously to various networks; it has been demonstrated that votechanging viruses can propagate via these ballot-definition cartridges [17]. gain remote access to voting-machine manufacturers' computers (and "hack" the firmware installed in new machines, or the firmware updates supplied for existing machines), and so on.
+Before each election, election administrators must transfer a ballot definition into the voting machine by inserting a ballot definition cartridge that was programmed on election-administration computers that may have been connected previously to various networks; it has been demonstrated that votechanging viruses can propagate via these ballot-definition cartridges [18].

+Hackers might be corrupt insiders with access to a voting-machine warehouse; corrupt insiders with access to a county's election-administration computers; outsiders who can gain remote access to election-administration computers; outsiders who can gain remote access to voting-machine manufacturers' computers (and "hack" the firmware installed in new machines, or the firmware updates supplied for existing machines), and so on.
 Supply-chain hacks are also possible: the hardware installed by a voting system vendor may have malware pre-installed by the vendor's component suppliers.

-Computer systems (including voting machines) have so many layers of software that it is impossible to make them perfectly secure [23, pp. 89-91].
+Computer systems (including voting machines) have so many layers of software that it is impossible to make them perfectly secure [24, pp. 89-91].
 When manufacturers of voting machines use the best known security practices, adversaries may find it more difficult to hack a BMD or optical scanner-but not impossible.
 Every computer in every critical system is vulnerable to compromise through hacking, insider attacks or exploiting design flaws.